 More tips to help prevent diastasis during pregnancy:

-– Stay active but exercise smart (do the right workouts)
+– Stay active but exercise smart (do the right workouts with no frontal exercises)

 – Avoid gaining excessive amounts of weight while pregnant